honglin-c/trust-region-newton/README.md

 ## Experiments

-We provide the python scripts to run the experiments in our paper.
+We provide the python scripts in `experiments/` to run the experiments in our paper.
 To run one experiment of a specific figure, please run, e.g.,
 ```
 python ../experiments/teaser_frog/frog_stretch_large.py